hl7dk/kl-children/input/pagecontent/index.md

 * A value which is a code
 * An observation-time
 * A reference to the Citizen instance that holds the child's information
-* A reference to the Encounter in which the observation occured
+* A reference to the Encounter in which the observation occurred
 * A FHIR status attributeFHIR-ValueSet

 ##### Validation